qtproject/pyside-pyside-setup/sources/pyside6/doc/tools/pyside6-qmlimportscanner.rst

 Usage
 -----

-Invoking the tool in the directory of the :ref:`filesystemexplorer_example` example using:
+Invoking the tool in the directory of the :ref:`example_quickcontrols_filesystemexplorer` example using:

 .. code-block:: bash